New Agent Training, Special Agent Training

 Class leadership and instructors

-A select group of supervisory special agents from the Training Division serve as class supervisors for the session.
+A select group of supervisory special agents from the Training Division serve as class supervisors for a given session.
 A rotating pair of special agents from our field offices—called field counselors—are present at the Academy with the new agent trainees, providing advice, counsel, and support.
 The students are trained by full-time instructors from the Training Division and by experts in counterterrorism, intelligence, forensics, and other areas from across the Bureau.
 Over the course of the session, our New Agents Training Unit evaluates the trainees to make sure that they are ready to become FBI special agents.

 After the trainees successfully complete the training program and are judged to be models of the FBI’s core values, they are ready to graduate.
 At a special ceremony attended by the students’ family and friends, the FBI Director or his representative swears in the new agents and presents them with their badges and credentials.
-The class spokesperson, selected by the budding agents, addresses the recruits and their families on the challenges faced and obstacles overcome during the training.
-One new agent is selected by his or her classmates and staff to receive the Director’s Leadership Award, and honors are also handed out for top achievers in academics, firearms, and physical fitness.
+The class spokesperson, chosen by classmates, addresses the recruits and their families on the challenges faced and obstacles overcome during the training.
+One new agent is selected by his or her peers and staff to receive the Director’s Leadership Award, and honors are also handed out for top achievers in academics, firearms, and physical fitness.

 As they leave the Academy, the new agents pick up their firearms and ammunition.
 They are now ready to head out to their first office of assignment and begin work as FBI special agents.
 They will return to the Academy often for specialized training and refresher courses throughout their careers.